Monotonicity and Competitive Equilibrium in Cake-cutting: Introduction

 Monotonicity axioms have not been adapted so far for the cake-cutting literature.
 Indeed, they are violated by all classic fair-cake-cutting procedures that we checked.
 For example, the classic cut-and-choose protocol is proportional but not resource-monotonic\footnote{In an accompanying technical report \citep{ourTechReport} we provide similar examples showing that other classic cake-cutting procedures, like Banach-Knaster, Dubins-Spanier and many others, violate both RM and PM.} (Section \ref{sec:examples}).
 It is easy to find monotonic rules that are not proportional (e.g.\ the rule that gives the entire cake to a pre-specified agent).
 Our goal in this paper is to find division rules that satisfy all fairness axioms simultaneously.

-We focus on two natural families of welfare-maximizing rules --- rules that maximize a certain sum related to the absolute and the relative values of the agents.
-These families include, as special cases, the \emph{utilitarian} rule (maximizing the sum of utilities) and the Nash-optimal rule (maximizing the product of utilities), and have the \emph{leximin} rule (maximizing the smallest utility, then the second-smallest, etc.) on their boundary.
-We prove necessary and sufficient conditions for monotonicity and proportionality in this family.
-Based on these conditions, we prove that the Nash-optimal rule is the only essentially-single-valued rule in these families that is both resource-monotonic and proportional (Section \ref{sec:maximizers}).
+Initially (\textbf{Section \ref{sec:maximizers}}) we focus on two natural families of welfare-maximizing rules --- rules that maximize the sum of an increasing function of the absolute or relative values of the agents.
+These families include, as special cases, the \emph{utilitarian} rule (maximizing the sum of utilities) and the \emph{Nash-optimal} rule (maximizing the sum of log of utilities).
+We prove necessary and sufficient conditions for such rules to be essentially-single-valued (ESV) --- recommend a unique utility-profile --- as well as for monotonicity and proportionality.
+Based on these conditions, we prove that the Nash-optimal rule is the only rule in these families that is essentially-single-valued, resource-monotonic and proportional.
 Moreover, this rule is also population-monotonic and envy-free.
-This solves an open question posed by \citet{Berliant1992Fair}\footnote{"...there are a number of important issues that should be tackled next pertaining, in particular, to the existence of selections from the no-envy solution satisfying additional properties, Examples are monotonicity with respect to the amount to be divided (all agents should benefit from such an increase), and with respect to changes in the number of claimants (all agents initially present should lose in such circumstances)." \citep{Berliant1992Fair}}
+This solves an open question posed by \citet{Berliant1992Fair}\footnote{"...there are a number of important issues that should be tackled next pertaining, in particular, to the existence of selections from the no-envy solution satisfying additional properties, Examples are monotonicity with respect to the amount to be divided (all agents should benefit from such an increase), and with respect to changes in the number of claimants (all agents initially present should lose in such circumstances)." \citep{Berliant1992Fair}}.

-We then prove that the Nash-optimal rule is equivalent to the \emph{strong-CEEI rule} --- the rule that returns all allocations satisfying a strengthened variant of the well-known \emph{competitive-equilibrium-from-equal-incomes} rule (Section \ref{sec:ceei-nash}).
-This equivalence allows us to use known algorithms \citep{Reijnierse1998Finding,Aziz2014Cake} in order to compute a Nash-optimal allocation.
+Then (\textbf{Section \ref{sec:ceei-nash}}) we focus on another family of rules, related to the famous rule of \emph{competitive equilibrium from equal incomes (CEEI)}.
+This rule is known to be envy-free and Pareto-optimal in other domains, and \citet{Weller1985Fair} proved that it exists in cake-cutting too.
+However, we prove that a CEEI by Weller's definition (which we call WCEEI) is not Pareto-optimal and not ESV.
+A stronger variant of this definition, which we call PCEEI, is Pareto-optimal, but still not ESV.
+We present an even stronger variant, which we call SCEEI, and prove that is Pareto-optimal and ESV, as well as RM, PM, envy-free and proportional.
+Moreover, we prove that SCEEI is in fact identical to the Nash-optimal rule, and note that this equivalence does not hold for its weaker variants.

-Finally, we study the leximin rule.
-We show that it is either proportional (if relative values are used) or resource-monotonic (if absolute values are used), but not both.
+Finally (\textbf{Section \ref{sec:leximin}}), we study a third family of rules, based on the \emph{leximin} principle (maximizing the smallest value, then the next-smallest value, etc.) We study two rules in this family: one based on absolute values and the other on relative values.
+We show that the absolute-leximin rule is RM but not proportional, while the relative-leximin rule is proportional but not RM.